jeremyNCH/microservice-seatgeek/README.md

 ## Note

+- This repo contains an e-commerce microservice platform built using a `Reactive / event-driven` approach.
+Transactions are made using `Stripe.js`
 - During dev on localhost, if chrome responds with a `privacy security warning`, type `thisisunsafe`.
 This page is thrown by the nginx engine used in this app because it might not be using `https` or it is using `self-signed certs`.
 - The private mongodb instances for every service will be created by k8s depl on `skaffold dev`
 - Password hashing with `scrypt` instead of `bscrypt`: https://stackoverflow.com/questions/1226513/whats-the-advantage-of-scrypt-over-bcrypt